+1. A False Start.
 It is tempting to resort to terms such as "intimate" and "personal"; but these terms provide little help.
 They tend to be conclusions masquerading as analytic devices.
-In any case, some of the cases deny protection to interests that seem highly intimate and highly personal; consider both Hardwick,16 refusing to recognize a right to homosexual sodomy, and Village of Belle Terre v.
-Boraas,17 refusing to recognize an associational right to enable people to live together.
-Thus, the Court's cases refuse to accept the view that intimate and personal decisions deserve constitutional protection as Putting previous cases to one side, we can see that some such. seemingly intimate and personal decisions are not strong candidates for constitutional protection.
-Consider the decision to work longer than the maximum hour laws allow in order to provide for one's family, the decision to take medicines or drugs of a certain sort, the decision to marry one's cousin or aunt, or for that matter the decision There is good reason to think that the to commit suicide.
-Constitution does not protect these decisions, however intimate and personal they seem.
-For this reason, a reference to "intimacy" or "personal" decisions is insufficiently helpful.
+In any case, some of the cases deny protection to interests that seem highly intimate and highly personal; consider both Hardwick, 14 refusing to recognize a right to homosexual sodomy, and Village of Belle Terre v.
+Boraas, 15 refusing a recognize an associational right to enable people to live together..
+Thus the Court's cases refuse to accept the view that intimate and personal decisions deserve constitutional protection as such.
+Putting previous cases to one side, we can see that some decisions that seem intimate and personal are not strong candidates for constitutional protection.
+Consider the decision to work longer than the maximum hour laws allow in order to provide for one's family, the decision to take medicines or drugs of a certain sort, the decision to marry one's cousin or aunt, or for that matter the decision to commit suicide.
+There is good reason to think that the Constitution does not protect these decisions, however intimate and personal they seem.
+Thus a reference to "intimacy" or "personal" decisions is insufficiently unhelpful.

-(2) Reproduction and Sexuality
+2. Reproduction and Sexuality.
 But the Court could find a narrower principle of some appeal, and considerable consistency with the cases, if it said that there is a presumptive right against government intrusions into the decision how and whether to produce children.
 This idea might be invoked to explain both Roe v.
 Wade and cases involving governmental efforts to prevent people from diminishing risks of pregnancy.
 The suggested standard also has the advantage of distinguishing Bowers v.
-Hardwick on the ground that there is no prohibition on the regulation of sexual conduct if decisions about pregnancy and childbirth are not involved.
+Hardwick, the Georgia sodomy case, on the ground that there is no prohibition on the regulation of sexual conduct if decisions about pregnancy and childbirth are not involved.
 In any event, the standard seems to provide a sufficient if not necessary condition for constitutional concern.
 There do not appear to be any cases that fail to find a constitutionally protected interest in cases in which the standard is met.